-RE076 Protect and enhance biodiversity By incorporating these principles, the local plan can influence developments so they have protection and enhancement of the environment at their heart and will contribute to the achievement of sustainable development.
-A green environment offers many benefits including socially inclusive places, reduction in crime, economic investment, reduced health costs, as well as helping wildlife to thrive (see links to the RSPB's Healthy, Wealthy and Wise document).
-Agree with all 6 bullet points but would add an objective to attract/encourage inward investment.
-Improving the tourism offer may need new purpose built facilities and accommodation and should be encouraged.
-RE077 The 2005 vision statement cannot be improved on for summing up adequately the objective of the Local Plan.
-I am sorry but I find the new statement ("A thriving, vibrant community rooted in nature, ready for change and excited about the future") pretentious and not based in the reality of times of austerity.
-The key issues (2.2) have not changed significantly during the past 30 years and progress has been made on nearly all issues.
-(A review of dozens of reports could provide evidence!)
-The Council would best serve the community by concentrating efforts and investment on their core functions: waste, water, sewerage, and act as an enabler only for more 'glamorous' things like 'smart grid technology'.
-The authority should continue in its role of encouraging recycling (remember the household composting scheme?) and in enabling small renewable energy schemes (PV cells, solar panels etc.) Little is made of protecting and enhancing the natural environment and where it is mentioned it comes last on the list (2.2) The environment is of vital importance for the economy, well-being and everything else!
+RE079 The authority should continue in its role of encouraging recycling (remember the household composting scheme?) and in enabling small renewable energy schemes (PV cells, solar panels etc.) Little is made of protecting and enhancing the natural environment and where it is mentioned it comes last on the list (2.2) The environment is of vital importance for the economy, well-being and everything else!
 It will be interesting to see the response to this consultation from the Executive Committee of the AONB.
 Can it please be circulated?
 Likewise that from the Wildlife Trust?
-If the key issues are in order of priority, they should be listed differently (with the RE079 environment and transport higher).
+If the key issues are in order of priority, they should be listed differently (with the environment and transport higher).
 The Islands' Partnership is generally supportive of the scope of issues to be addressed by the Local Plan.
 Key will be striking a balance between providing a supportive framework to enable sustainable economic growth with the need to protect the unique environment on which the islands' depend.
 There should be a clear logic chain between the ambition and objectives set out in the Islands Futures report and the new Local Plan as a key policy framework that will help facilitate these.
 Taking into account the wider national context, it will also be important for new policies set out in the new Conservative government's Productivity Plan to be reflected in the Local Plan where appropriate.
+Accept.
+The Local Plan needs to strike the right balance between facilitating new growth to meet the economic and social needs of the islands whilst protecting its outstanding environmental features in recognition that it underpins the economy.
+Where relevant to the Local Plan and circumstances of the islands, account will be taken of current Government policies.
 RE081 In general yes, I concerns over new buildings and infrastructure being developed to broaden our employment opportunities if this has a negative effect on tourism as we cannot escape the fact that tourism current is the most important factor in our economy.
-RE082 1.
-I think the aims, vision and objectives are appropriate as long as we do not forget that this is dependent on the right housing mix, the right infrastructure, educational aspiration and social facilities and social cohesiveness.
+Noted.
+The Local Plan needs to strike the right balance between facilitating new growth to meet the economic and social needs of the islands whilst protecting its outstanding environmental features in recognition that it underpins the economy.
+As part of this balance, it is important to provide a planning framework that enables the tourism sector to modernise and improve its quality whilst encouraging diversification of the economy to raise local incomes and ensure that the islands infrastructure is improved to comply with legislation.